ralphman1/AlphaTrade-Engine/README.md

    - The bot now automatically checks wallet balance before trading
    - Consider reducing trade amount if balance is low

+2. **"SOLANA_PRIVATE_KEY not found"**
+   - Ensure Solana private key is set in .env file
+   - Check key format (should be base58 encoded)
+   - Verify SOLANA_RPC_URL is accessible
+   - For production trading, use a paid RPC provider

+3. **"No Raydium pool found"**
+   - Token may not have liquidity on Raydium
+   - Check if token is listed on Raydium
+   - Verify token mint address is correct
+   - Some tokens may only be available on other DEXs

 2. **"Transaction failed"**
    - Increase gas limit in config.yaml
    - Check network congestion